The vaccine feud between Europe and AstraZeneca, explained

 Where has the vaccine been approved for use?

 For now, the European Medicines Agency has approved the vaccine for anyone 18 and older, as have Britain and India.
 The United States is still awaiting further trials before issuing its recommendations.
-Germany, an E.U. member, is only offering it those under 65 years old for the time being.
+Germany, an E.U. member, is only offering it those under 65 for the time being.

 Why is there tension with the E. U.?